zidatalab/zidatalab.github.io/_projects/Covid19.md

 layout: single
 author_profile: false
 title: COVID-19 Analysen
+tags:
+  - COVID19 # use in posts for this project
 classes: wide
 excerpt: "Overview on our Projections, Analysis and Products regarding COVID-19 in Germany"
 ---

 ### Projections

 We are projecting COVID-19 in Germany since Mid March 2020.
 Results may be obtained from our Internal Dashboard for KV-/KBV-Users.
-Contact us to (gain access)[https://www.zi.de/meta/kontakt-und-anfahrt/].
+Contact us to [gain access](https://www.zi.de/meta/kontakt-und-anfahrt/).

 ### Dashboards